-In certain cases, homeowners who have paid off their home loan may have the option to keep their bond account open, which will keep the loan facility available to them.
-Adrian Goslett, Regional Director and CEO of RE/MAX of Southern Africa, says that the reason that a homeowner would want to keep the facility open is to ensure that the have access to money when they may need it for household improvements or repairs.
+In certain cases, if you have paid off your home loan you may have the option to keep the bond account open, which will keep the loan facility available.
+The reason you would want to keep the facility open is to ensure that you have access to money if needed for household improvements or repairs.

-He notes that if the homeowner decides that they would rather cancel the home loan account, there are a few procedures that they will need to follow, as it will not happen automatically.
-Goslett says that the homeowner will need to provide the bank with a written request asking for the home loan account to be cancelled.
-In the instance that the bond has been settled early, there might be a penalty or administration fee that will need to be paid by the homeowner to cancel the bond.
+If you decide that you would rather cancel the home loan account, there are a few procedures that you will need to follow, as it will not happen automatically.
+You will need to provide the bank with a written request asking for the home loan account to be cancelled.
+In the instance that the bond has been settled early, there might be a penalty or administration fee that will need to be paid to cancel the bond.

-“Once the bank has received the request to cancel the account, they will instruct the cancellation attorney to attend to the cancellation and provide a cancellation figure.
-The cancellation figure will consist of the bond settlement figure and approximately six months of Homeowner’s and Life Insurance premiums, to ensure that homeowner is covered until the transfer takes place,” Goslett explains.
+When the bank has received the request to cancel the account, they will instruct the cancellation attorney to attend to the cancellation and provide a cancellation figure.
+The cancellation figure will consist of the bond settlement figure and approximately six months of Homeowner’s and Life Insurance premiums, to ensure that you are covered until the transfer takes place.

-He adds that once the bond has been settled, the homeowner is entitled to request that the bank provides them with the title deed to the property upon cancellation, along with any other security documentation.
+Once the bond has been settled, you are entitled to request that the bank provides you with the title deed to the property upon cancellation, along with any other security documentation.
 If the settlement of the bond is due to the property being sold, then the bank will give the title deed to the conveyancing attorney, who will then register the buyer as the new owner of the property.
 A guarantee will be issued by the registering attorney to the bank, ensuring them that there is enough money to cover the bond on the date of cancellation.
 The bank will then issue consent to the cancellation.

 If the bondholder passes away, the bank will need to be notified of the death as soon as possible.
 In the case of a deceased estate, the three month notice period does not apply.
 However, the bank will need to know to make the necessary arrangements.
 During the period between the death and appointment of an executor of the estate, the bond will need to continue being paid as interest will accrue on the account.

-Goslett concludes by saying that homeowners who are unsure of anything regarding the bond cancellation process should consult with their bank or financial adviser who can shed further light on the subject.
+If you are not sure of anything regarding the bond cancellation process, it is best to consult with your bank or financial adviser who can shed further light on the subject.